-Status epilepticus is divided into 2 main subgroups: convulsive and nonconvulsive status epilepticus.
+Status epilepticus is divided into two main subgroups: convulsive and nonconvulsive status epilepticus.
 Nonconvulsive status epilepticus is used to describe the group of seizures that are characterized by electrographic seizure activity on EEG associated with minimal or no motor movements, typically with associated alteration of awareness (from wandering to comatose).
-In this article, the authors describe the current thinking and controversies surrounding the definition and classification and the difficulties in diagnosis of nonconvulsive status epilepticus.
+In this article, the authors describe the current thinking and controversies surrounding the definition and classification of nonconvulsive status epilepticus, as well as the difficulties in diagnosis.
 The authors also provide a treatment framework based on the current literature.

 • Nonconvulsive status epilepticus is a state of ongoing seizure or intermittent seizure activity with minimal or no motor movements and alteration of consciousness.